fbucci1/hivemigration/README.md

 Migrations are written in HIVE QL and can consist of multiple statements.

-Within a single migration, all statements are run within a single transaction.

 ## Metadata table

 To keep track of which migrations have already been applied when and by whom, a special bookkeeping table is added to your schema.